jcyk/gtos/README.md

 The code is tested with Python 3.6.
 All dependencies are listed in [requirements.txt](requirements.txt).

 ## 2. Data Preprocessing
-The instructions for Syntax-based Machine Translation are given in the [translator_data](./translate_data) folder.
+The instructions for Syntax-based Machine Translation are given in the [translator_data](./translator_data) folder.

 The instructions for AMR-to-Text Generation are given in the [generator_data](./generator_data) folder.

 ---

-**Step 3-6 should be conducted in the `generator` folder for AMR-to-Text Generation, and the `translator` folder for Syntax-based Machine Translation**
+**Step 3-6 should be conducted in the `generator` folder for AMR-to-Text Generation, and the `translator` folder for Syntax-based Machine Translation respectively.**

 ## 3. Vocab & Data Preparation